 Last but not least, in our daily lives it’s easy to get pulled into the insecurity that is a byproduct of the modern world.
 Many people move through their days stifled by fear, riddled with anxiety, and paralyzed by uncertainty.
 Restorative yoga provides you with a safe harbor where you can reconnect with your true nature, your comfort your core being and beliefs in a safe, peaceful, supported environment.
 Making these connections through your poses, focusing on your breathe, and the deep relaxation you will experience will restore your ability to live with intention, make healthier choices, find good in the world and live the live a fuller, happier life.

-A restorative yoga session, typically involves four to six poses (asanas), supported by props that allow you to completely relax and rest.
+A restorative yoga session, typically involves four to six poses (asanas), supported by props, with zero effort or strain, allowing you to completely relax and rest.
 You will experience a blend of light twists, seated forward folds, gentle backbends and each asana is held for 5 minutes or more.

 Yin yoga is a slow-paced style of yoga with postures, or asanas, that are held for longer periods of time—for beginners, it may range from 45 seconds to two minutes; more advanced practitioners may stay in one asana from five minutes to twenty five minutes.
 This may sound similar to restorative yet how it differs is thatYin Yoga targets the connective tissues, such as the ligaments, bones, and even the joints of the body, generally of the hips, pelvis, and lower spine.
+Opposite of Restorative, there is effort and sometimes strong sensations with holding a Yin pose.
 To some, Restorative and Yin yoga can sound boring, passive, or soft, when actually the yin practice can be quite challenging due to the long duration of the poses.

 “Different Yin yoga poses stimulate and remove blockages in the myofascial meridians in the body.
 This has the effect of balancing the body’s internal organs and systems.”